simonmnash/GodoLM/README.md

 # GodoLM

-A high-level interface for invoking language models within Godot for runtime procedural generation applications.
+A high-level interface for invoking language models in Godot games, using JSONSchema based constraints to parse responses into arbitrary resources.

-## Overview

-GodoLM provides a simple way to integrate language models with godot projects in procgen contexts.

 ## Installation